AaltoSciComp/python-for-scicomp/content/numpy.rst

 .. questions::

-   - Why using NumPy instead of pure python?
+   - Why use NumPy instead of pure python?
    - How to use basic NumPy?
    - What is vectorization?